Tilting Approximate Models: Tilting the Approximate Model

-We begin by illustrating the main idea.
-As mentioned in the introduction, economic theory implies a set of restrictions: where $m(X,Z,\theta)$ is a set of moment functions characterized by $\vartheta$, which includes all the economically relevant parameters.
-The researcher is able to obtain an approximation to $\mathbb{P}(X|Z,\vartheta)$ e.g. the density implied by the solution to the log-linearized model, $f(X|Z,\varphi)$, which by construction does not satisfy the original moment condition: From an economic point of view, what this implies is that matching the approximated model to the data violates the main economic implications of the original specification, and this violation is time and parameter dependent\footnote{Typical Euler error exercises are parameter dependent and focus on a zero error \textit{on average}, which is not the implication of a conditional moment restriction per se.}.
-What is proposed by this paper is to use a conditional information projection, that is, to obtain a density that is as close as possible to the approximate density $f(X|Z,\varphi)$ but satisfies the original restrictions.
-Formally, this is equivalent to solving the following infinite dimensional optimization problem:
+The main idea can be illustrated as follows.
+Economic theory implies a set of restrictions: where $m(X,Z,\theta)$ is a set of conditional moment functions characterized by $\vartheta$, which includes all the economically relevant parameters.
+The researcher is able to obtain an approximation to $\mathbb{P}(X|Z,\vartheta)$ e.g. the density implied by the solution to the log-linearized model, $f(X|Z,\varphi)$, which by construction does not satisfy the original moment condition: $\int m(X,Z,\vartheta)f(X|Z,\varphi)dX\neq 0$.
+This implies that matching the approximated model to the data violates the main economic implications of the original specification, and this violation is state (time) and parameter dependent.

+This paper proposes to use a conditional information projection, that is, to obtain a density that is as close as possible to the approximate density $f(X|Z,\varphi)$ but satisfies the original moment conditions.
+This is equivalent to solving the following infinite dimensional optimization problem:\footnote{One could also consider optimizing with respect to $h(X|Z)g(Z)$ as $g(Z)$ is also unknown, yet $h^{\star}$ is the same as the moment restrictions hold for any $Z$, and therefore any $g(Z)$.}

-In the information projections literature the minimization problem in \eqref{principal} is called exponential tilting as the distance metric \textit{minimized} is the Kullback-Leibler distance, whose convex conjugate has an exponential form.
-The solution to the above problem, if it exists, is given by where $\mu$ is the vector of the Lagrange multiplier functions enforcing the conditional moment conditions on $f(X|Z,\varphi)$, $\lambda$ is a scaling function and $\psi=(\vartheta',\varphi')'$.
+where $g(Z)$ is the marginal distribution of $Z$.
+In the information projections literature minimization \eqref{principal} is called exponential tilting it minimizes the Kullback-Leibler ($\mathbf{KL}$) distance, whose convex conjugate has an exponential form.
+The solution to the above problem, if it exists\footnote{ See \cite{Komunjer_Ragusa} and section 3 where I relate my assumptions to theirs.}, is given by where $\psi=(\vartheta',\varphi')'$, $\mu$ is the vector of the Lagrange multiplier functions enforcing the conditional moment conditions on $f(X|Z,\varphi)$ and $\lambda$ is a scaling function.
+Both are pinned down by:

-Given this solution, we perform extremum estimation using the (limited information) log likelihood function as follows:
+Given \eqref{eq:h}, $\psi$ is estimated using the (limited information) log likelihood function: